Turin for Expats and Nomads

 Map of the provinces of Piedmont including Turin

 The larger Torino metropolitan area comprises 312 towns (comuni) and covers an area of 6.829 km2.
-The population density is 330 inhabitants per km2, making it somewhat densely populated.
-The male to female ratio is 1.00:1.07.

 This page contains affiliate links.
 As part of the Amazon Associates and Viator Partner programmes, we may earn a commission on qualified purchases.